pantryf/snake.game/README.md

 ### Single Player

-1. Snake need not move continuously, and can stay if it likes.
+1. Snake need move continuously, and cant stay if it likes.

-2. The food does not have to be static (it may move).
+2. The food will be static as of now, but many at a time.

 3. There may not be just one snake alone (multiple opponents).